CETONI-Software/sila_cetoni/sila_cetoni/device_drivers/README.md

 This function will open the serial communication on the given port.
 It also immediately creates and starts another thread that will continuously read all data from the balance.
 If still no port was provided the `__autodetect_serial_port` function will try all available serial ports and pick the first one that responds as a Sartorius balance.
-The actual implementation doesn't really matter here; refer to [balance.py] for this.
+The actual implementation doesn't really matter here; refer to [balance/abc.py] for this.
 Onto the `__read_value` function.
 This function is responsible for reading all data that comes from the balance.
 These Sartorius balances that we're using in this example send their current value continuously via the serial protocol.
 This data is read by this function and converted into a floating point value (using a regular expression, as you can see).
-The `tare` function does nothing more than writing the string 'T\r\n' to the serial port.
+The `tare` function does nothing more than writing the string `'T\r\n'` to the serial port.
 When the communication should be stopped the `close` function needs to be called which closes the serial communication and waits for the `__read_thread` to finish.

 And that's already it.